gwenzek/func_argparse/README.md

 - Arguments without default value will be marked as required.
 - A boolean argument `a` will generate two flags: `--a` and `--no-a`.
 - A boolean argument with no default value will be assumed to default to `False`.
+- A boolean argument with no default value will be assumed to default to `False`.
+- The first argument starting with letter `a` will also be available with the flag `-a`.
 - The function docstring will be parsed to extract the help messages.
   - First line is used as help message for the function
-  - A line starting with 'x' will be used to extract the documentation for argument 'x'.
+  - A line starting with `a` will be used to extract the documentation for argument `a`.
-    Spaces, dashes and column will be stripped before displaying.
+    Spaces, dashes and columns will be stripped before displaying.
 - Some kind of functions (notably builtin and C-function) can't be inspected and we can't generate Argparser for them.
 - `fn_argparser` works with classics `argparse.Argparser` you can mix and match